 Health Insurance: The County of Placer provides Medical, Dental and Vision insurance for its employees and their dependents.
-MEDICAL: Several medical plans are offered through CaIPERS, including HMO and PPO plans.
+MEDICAL: Several medical plans are offered through CalPERS, including HMO and PPO plans.
 The County pays 80% of the selected plan's total premium.
 DENTAL AND VISION: The County pays the full premium for the employee; the employee pays the premium for dependents.
-Specific costs for individual plans and coverage options can be found by clicking on the following link: Benefits
+Specific costs for individual plans and coverage options can be found by clicking on the following link: Benefits or by visiting www.placer.ca.gov and then the Department of Human Résources.

-Holidays: 13 days a year

-Life Insurance: \$50,000 coverage, employer paid.
+Holidays: 13 days a year Life Insurance: \$50,000 coverage, employer paid.
 Management/Admin.
-Leave: Hired or promoted prior to December 14, 2013, 72 hours per year plus a 4% adjustment per formula.
-Hired or promoted on or after December 14, 2013, 100 hours per year.
+Leave: Prorated accrual of 100 hours per year to be used as time off or paid in cash (Non-PERSable compensation).